You are interested in a career at Hager Group? Please create an account and submit your application to our company!

 We will never share your information or post anything to your account without your permission.

-The Peter-und-Luise-Hager Prize was announced for the fourth time at the Hochschule der Bildenden Künste Saar (Saar Academy of Fine Arts – HBKsaar) in Saarbrücken, Germany, in 2015.
-The purpose of this competition is to honour students for outstanding work and concepts dealing with the sensual experience and communication of technical, social and cultural processes.
+The Peter-und-Luise-Hager Preis (Peter and Luise Hager prize) was announced for the fifth time at the Hochschule der Bildenden Künste Saar (Saar Academy of Fine Arts – HBKsaar) in Saarbrücken, Germany, in 2016.
+This competition is to honour students for outstanding work and concepts dealing with the sensual experience and communication of technical, social and cultural processes.

 The competition gave students the freedom to choose how they wanted to translate the theme of ‘Netz’, a German word meaning network, grid or web, into a work of art.

 Martin Fell, a winner of the Peter and Luise Hager prize 2016, has illuminated our Research and Application Centre in Blieskastel with atmospheric effect.
 Martin Fell has been studying Media Art at HBKsaar in Saarbrücken, Germany since 2010.
 His work, called Phōs, centres on the use of a self-built photo plotter.

 Phōs, φωτός photós, an ancient Greek genitive noun, means light, stem of photography, thus ‘drawing with light’.

 Martin Fell: "Light itself is invisible.
 If there were no light, the world around us would be invisible, too.
 Only when light and matter are combined do pictures emerge, providing us with information about what exists.

 I use a self-built photo plotter to delineate surfaces and places, thus altering how they are perceived.
 I see light as an artistic medium, a link between that which is perceivable and that what could be.
 I deal intensively with this interface in my work, looking for links between the imaginary photograph and the found.